eukarya-inc/reearth-plugin-location-reservation/README.md

 - Title: Enter the title to be displayed in the header.
 - Iframe URL: Specify the URL of the form to be embedded in the widget.
 If not entered, the form tab will be hidden.
 - 3D model： Specify the 3D model to be placed on click.
-If not specified, a kitchen car model will be placed.
+If not specified, a model on the image above will be placed.
 - 3D model scale： Specify the scaling factor of the size of the 3D model to be placed.
 The default is 1.
 - Theme color: Specify the color of the widget buttons.
 If not set, it will be #00BEBE.
 - Area Color: Specify the color of the area to be placed by Add Area.
-If not set, it will be #00FF38.
+If not set, it will be #00FF3880.

 ## Caution